Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/end-node/add-a-new-end-node.md

-# Add a new End node
+# Add a New End node

 **To add an End node, follow these steps**: